Prince Saunders: Emigration to Haiti

-Upon Saunders' arrival to Haiti, he began working as an advisor for Christophe.
+Initially upon Saunders' arrival he became involved with the revolution, then later began working as an advisor for Christophe.
 Saunders impressed the king by his striking "Negro" features, manners, and remarkable education.
 Because Christophe considered Saunders to be the face of black accomplishment, Saunders later became Christophe's official courier.

 During his reign as king in Haiti, Christophe had to battle with mulatto domination and the influence of former French settlers on the island.
 The French believed that intellectually, blacks were inferior to their white counterparts.
 To counter this, Christophe wanted to set up a school system in Haiti, which he believed would disprove the French theory.
 To Christophe, Saunders was the perfect man for the job, as not only was he adept in running schools and teaching, but he was also black, which meant a successful school system would reflect positively for the blacks on the island.

 Saunders made several trips back and forth between Haiti and London.
 On those trips, Saunders brought back smallpox vaccination, in addition to four Lancastrian teachers that helped in creating the Royal College of Haiti, in Cape Henry.
 In return, Christophe gave the schools furnishing that was equivalent to what could be found in England at the time.